MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/testing-your-desktop-cosa-apn-database-submission.md

 #### Restore the original PPKG file

-Once validation of the new provisioning package (PPKG) received from Microsoft has completed, you can restore the original PPKG with the following steps.
+Once validation of the new PPKG received from Microsoft has completed, always restore it with the following steps.
+Restoring back to the original PPKG will ensure that you receive the latest COSA updates via Windows Update.

 1. Once validated, remove the SIM from the device.
 2. Run the script with this syntax to restore the original PPKG: `ApplyCosaProvisioning.BAT -r`.